SOCC-CS260/CS260-Project-Template/readme.md

 Here's how to get started:

 1. **Open Your Codespace**: Navigate to the main page of this GitHub repository and click on the green Code button.
 Select Open with Codespaces and then New codespace.
-2. **Build and Run the App**: Use the `Run and Debug` feature in the sidebar, select `Build & Run App (CS 162)` from the dropdown at the top, and then click the green play button to compile and run the main application.
+2. **Build and Run the App**: Use the `Run and Debug` feature in the sidebar, select `Build & Run App (CS 260)` from the dropdown at the top, and then click the green play button to compile and run the main application.
+Alternatively you can us the `Build & Run` button in the taskbar at the bottom of the screen.
-3. **Run Unit Tests**: Similarly, select `Run Unit Tests (CS 162)` from the dropdown and click the green play button to execute the unit tests.
+3. **Run Unit Tests**: Similarly, select `Run Unit Tests (CS 260)` from the dropdown and click the green play button to execute the unit tests.
+Alternatively you can us the `Run Tests` button in the taskbar at the bottom of the screen.
+You can use the Testing tab in the sidebar to see the results of the tests.
 4. If you want to run your codespace locally, it's easy!
 Check out [these instructions](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-visual-studio-code).

 ## Working on the Lab